 Cheung fun (肠粉) is on the menu of every Dim Sum restaurant.
-It is the most popular item apart from the famous triumvirate of dim sum quintessential- Shrimp Dumpling, Shumai, and Char Siu Bao.
+It is a popular classic dim sum dish apart from the famous triumvirate of dim sum quintessential- Shrimp Dumpling, Shumai, and Char Siu Bao.

-Note: Cheung fun is also called chee Cheung fun, cheong fun, steamed rice roll, or 猪肠粉, which are referred to the same rice roll.
+Note: Cheung fun is also called chee Cheung fun, Cheong fun, steamed rice roll, or 猪肠粉, the same rice noodles.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.